 The proposed development will add additional housing to the Canemah Historic District and invest in the subject site, which may encourage other property owners to also invest in their property within the district.
 With the conditions of approval, the development of the site will comply with the adopted criteria, resulting in protection of the historic value of the district.
 Further findings on the site can be found in the Site Plan and Density Analysis below.
+The proposed development will also add additional housing stock to a portion of the City where the housing stock is very low and where only one new single family home has been constructed within the last 5 years.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.